dalehenrich/RowanSample5/README.md

 There is a single package `RowanSample5-GlobalsExtensions` that contains the extension methods for Globals.

+Dark does not have world-read permissions, so it's symbol dictionaries are private.
+Dark can see the classes and methds for Red, Yellow, Blue, but these users cannot see the classes and methods owned by Dark.

 ### `_monolithic` configuration/package structure

 In this option there is a single monolithic symbol dictionary where all code is stored.